Tenza/configurations/ArchLinux Installation/README.md

 But I prefer to use the https://www.draw.io/ website.
 To me, has better usability, there is no need for account and supports offline mode.

+##### VirtualBox

+> sudo pacman -S virtualbox virtualbox-host-modules virtualbox-guest-iso

+At every kernel update we will have to reload the modules manually by doing:

+> modprobe vboxdrv

 ##### Lancelot

 > sudo pacman -S kdeplasma-addons-applets-lancelot